Nitrux/luv-icon-theme/README.md

 Notes
 -------------

-Before submitting icons, make sure to read the guidelines in the folder *flattr-guidelines* and use the proper template for the icon you wish to do using the files in the folder *flattr-guidelines*
+Before submitting icons, make sure to read the guidelines in the folder *flattr-guidelines* and use the proper template for the icon you wish to do using the files in the folder *flattr-templates*

 You will need Inkscape to modify the SVG files, we reocmmend you use the latest version possible as the stable one might add unnecessary data to the files.